sd-visualiser/sd-visualiser/docs/src/architecture.md

 TODO(@calintat): add more details and a citation to paper.

 From the layout, we can then render each piece of the string diagram in its appropriate position as `egui` shapes, which are to be added to a [`Painter`](https://docs.rs/egui/latest/egui/struct.Painter.html).
+Internally, we use our own notion of shape which then gets translated into `egui` [`Shape`](https://docs.rs/egui/latest/egui/enum.Shape.html); our notion has more information, which allows for other output methods (e.g. rendering an SVG instead of painting to `egui`).

 This crate also contains some logic which handles interactivity with the string diagram (e.g. toggling thunk visibility on click events).